gumaerc-testorg/18.335j-spring-2019/content/pages/week-3.md

 ### Summary

 This lecture is given by guest lecturer, Prof. Alan Edelman.
-In this lecture we discussed SVD, relationship to L2 norms and condition numbers, as well as applications (e.g. principal components analysis).
+In this lecture we discussed SVD, relationship to L{{< sub "2" >}} norms and condition numbers, as well as applications (e.g. principal components analysis).

 ### Further Reading